Practical support, tools and strategies

 Creating a peaceful, dignified divorce

-Divorcing with children creates additional complexity when you are getting divorced and separated.
-Because you have kids and love them, it is not good enough for you to look after your interests when you divorce with children.
+Your divorce with children involved, creates additional complexity for you and your partner.
+Because you have kids and love them, it is not good enough for you to only look after your interests when you divorce with children.
 You've got to look after the interests of your kids too.
-The fact that you are here says that you want to do what is right and in the best interests of your children.
-Well done.

 Kids will get over the separation and divorce when you and the other parent can co-parent peacefully.
 The effect of your divorce on your children wildly depends upon you.